 Also, Golden Dawn bases itself in that general area from June through to September.

 Finally, although I have never dived with them, Melanesian Tourist Services have extensive operations in the area and offer diving as part of their overall portfolio.

-Go to: Jan Messersmith’s blog
+Link To: Jan Messersmith’s blog

-Go to: Golden Dawn’s Madang Page
+Link To: Golden Dawn’s Madang Page

 Diving Papua New Guinea: Main Diving Locations – New Britain